message/iata/KR.md

-Published 03.12.2021
+Published 09.12.2021
-1. Passengers arriving from or who have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa and Zimbabwe in the past 14 days are not allowed to enter and transit.
+1. Until 16 December 2021, passengers arriving from or who have been in Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Zambia and Zimbabwe in the past 14 days are not allowed to enter and transit.
 - This does not apply to:
 - nationals and residents of Korea (Rep.);
 - passengers with a diplomatic or official passport;